 You have e.g. an international website and for 3 languages subdirectories de/, en/ and es/ - and you want to set individual consents and scripts for each language?

 With CCM19 no problem, just create the appropriate entries in the edit mask and off you go.

 The consents are of course also recorded per subdirectory, you can design everything indidivually per subdirectory, layout, texts, language settings and used scripts and cookies.

 CCM19 can of course be designed and laid out in any way, and always to match the CI of the site in question.

 - Bottom, blocking and non-blocking

 - Bottom right, blocking and non-blocking

-Blocking here means that visitors cannot enter the page until they have given their consent
+Blocking here means that visitors cannot enter the page before they have given their consent

 The possibilities are almost endless.
-You can colorize the most important elements with buttons and (de)activate many different functions, such as
+You can colorize the most important elements by buttons and (de)activate a lot of different functions like

 - Show setting icon